© Everyman Media

 The Chairman of the Company is Paul Wise.
 The Chairman has the responsibility of ensuring that the Board discharges its responsibilities.
 The Chairman is an executive and works approximately 10 days a month.
 The Chairman has a key role in creating and planning the strategic direction of the Company and also has an active role in the branding of Everyman and the creative direction of the Company and its cinemas.
 The Chairman is not deemed independent.

-The CEO has the overall responsibility for implementing and integrating the strategic direction of the Company.
+The Executive team has the overall responsibility for implementing and integrating the strategic direction of the Company.
 This includes responsibility for all components and departments of a business.
-The CEO ensures that the organisation's leadership maintains constant awareness of both the external and internal competitive landscape, opportunities for expansion, customer base, markets, new industry developments and standards.
+The Executive team ensures that the organisation's leadership maintains constant awareness of both the external and internal competitive landscape, opportunities for expansion, customer base, markets, new industry developments and standards.

 ONE Advisory Limited has been appointed as Everyman’s Company Secretary and assists the Company to ensure that Board procedures are followed and that the Company complies with all applicable rules, regulations and obligations governing its operation as an AIM-listed entity, including MAR.
 The Chairman is responsible for ensuring that the necessary information is supplied to the Directors on a timely basis to enable them to discharge their duties effectively.
 All Directors have access to the advice of the Company’s solicitors as well as access to independent professional advice, at the Company’s expense, as and when required.

-The Non-Executives of the Company are Michael Rosehill, Charles Dorfman, Phillip Jacobson and Streisan Bevan.
+The Non-Executives of the Company are Michael Rosehill, Charles Dorfman and Phillip Jacobson.
 Of the Non-Executive Directors, Michael Rosehill and Charles Dorfman are deemed non-independent due to the size of their shareholding in the Company.
-The Company considers Phillip Jacobson and Streisan Bevan to be independent.
-Philip Jacobson has an interest in 86,336 Ordinary Shares and holds 100,000 options over Ordinary Shares which were granted to him as part of the Company’s admission to AIM.
+The Company considers Phillip Jacobson to be independent.
+Philip Jacobson has an interest in 116,336 Ordinary Shares and holds 100,000 options over Ordinary Shares which were granted to him as part of the Company’s admission to AIM.
 Neither Philip Jacobson nor the other Directors believe his shareholding or options are significant in assessing Philip Jacobson’s independence.

 The Audit Committee has the primary responsibility of monitoring the quality of internal controls and ensuring that the financial performance of the Group is properly measured and reported on.
 It receives and reviews reports from the Group’s management and external auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Group.
 The Audit Committee meets no less than twice in each financial year and has unrestricted access to the Group’s external auditors.
 The Audit Committee is chaired by Philip Jacobson and also includes Michael Rosehill.